 What if you could borrow the mind of God?
 Or perhaps manufacture something like it through technological sorcery.
 Imagine what your life might look like from the perspective of an all-loving, all-knowing creative intelligence.
 How would your infinitesimally puny human problems appear to You As God, engulfed in awareness of infinite resources and unlimited possibilities?
 The fantasy of becoming God has never been far from the human imagination, appearing in nearly every religion and the aspirations of the modern scientific enterprise.
 Jesus, your favorite superhero, and the internet all represent the same unconscious yearning to transcend the limitations of human individuality.
-And this yearning represents a veiled reality that requires a merger of childish magical fantasies with adult realist wisdom.
+This yearning represents a veiled reality that requires a merger of childish magical fantasies with adult realist wisdom.
 The miracle of human consciousness is its god-like capacity to go beyond itself and connect with transcendent states of awareness, enabling us to apply divine solutions to human problems.

 Yet the conviction of our highest longing as humans to be God is also a hallmark of a psychotic break from reality, psychiatrically and historically.
 Collective God delusions have resulted in endless religious strife and unparalleled human suffering.
-The worst of our accomplishments as a species have come from our divine aspirations.
-Because of this divine tragedy, the mainstream scientific establishment has chosen to cut humanity’s mystical umbilical cord of connection to the universe, instituting purposeless mechanistic materialism as a sacred dogma in its stead (see The Religion of Atheistic Materialism).
+The worst of our accomplishments as a species have come from our god aspirations.
+Because of this divine tragedy, the mainstream scientific establishment opted to cut humanity’s mystical umbilical cord to the universe, instituting purposeless mechanistic materialism as a sacred dogma in its stead (see The Religion of Atheistic Materialism).
 As an inevitable consequence of this antispiritualism, humanity’s isolation from itself and nature has run amuck.
 Our devolutionary plunge into the meaningless void of disconnection we preach as scientific law accelerates with each new global crisis.

 The Ecospiritual Apocalypse of Our Time: Disconnection from Divine Nature